GarrettJWilliford/datatools/README.md

 # datatools

-I made this so I can deal with datasets a little easier.
-If you have any questions or something is not working leave a comment and Ill try to help out.
-I have also never used github before so feel free to tell me if thers something else you would prefer
-I put on here,
-thanks
+I made this program for my entrance into codeup, I was working with dataframes and had very little understanding of pandas at the time, it mostly converts dataframes to dictionaries and works with them from there, I find the filter_data() function to be quite useful and use it occasionaly to filter through multiple values